tjhrulz/GPMDP-Plugin/README.md

 **key ####** or **keycode ####** - Where #### is the 4 digit authentication code for GPMDP used to elavate connection status from 1 to 2, note this only has to be done once per machine and then it is saved in the rainmeter.data file.
 If connection status is 0 then GPMDP is not setup and doing this will do nothing.

 ##List of current bugs:
-Shuffle is incorrectly reported in some cases.
-This an issue with GPMDP's websocket API, to track progress see [here](https://github.com/MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-/issues/2193)
-Rating is not send for the first song if rainmeter is opened after a song has been selected in GPMDP.
-This an issue with GPMDP's websocket API, to track progress see [here](https://github.com/MarshallOfSound/Google-Play-Music-Desktop-Player-UNOFFICIAL-/issues/2203)
 If the theme color in GPMDP is a custom color the theme color is never sent.
 This is an issue with GPMDP's websocket API, seeing as these are undocumented and were added at the request of someone making an android remote companion app and I have bothered the GPMDP guys with enough issue request I have not opened a issue yet.
 All measures share the same cover and default cover location, (The spotify plugin is the same way) so if you are using two different GPMDP skins they will share those images.
 This is going to be a lot of work to fix and may have an impact on performance so this is low priority.
 So dont hard code images to use that path, use the MeasureCover instead as it correctly reflects them path.